-• Equation (4) indicates that the expected value of URG counted into Tier II at the end of the term will be larger if UL is given and $S_t - K$ is larger than UL ( $\rightleftharpoons K$ [book value at the end of the previous term] is sufficiently small).
+Equation (4) indicates that the expected value of URG included in Tier II at the end of the term will be larger if UL is given and $S_t - K$ is larger than UL (= K [book value at the end of the previous term] is sufficiently small).

-(2) 99% BIS ratios at the end of the term
+2. The 99th percentile BIS ratios at the end of the term

-At the end of March 1992, 99% BIS ratios were about 1.5 percentage points lower for all banks, but at the end of March 1997 there were substantial differences from bank to bank in the amount of decline (the smallest decline was for Bank I at 0.78% points; the largest, for Bank A at 3.99% points).
+At the end of March 1992, the 99th percentile BIS ratios were about 1.5 percentage points lower for all banks, but at the end of March 1997 there were substantial differences from bank to bank in the amount of decline (the smallest decline was for Bank I at 0.78 percentage points; the largest, for Bank A at 3.99 percentage points).

-• At the end of March 1997, 99% BIS ratios had declined to the 5% level for Bank A (5.04%) and Bank G (5.40%).
-Among the other banks, the only one that was still above 8% was Bank E (8.35%).
+At the end of March 1997, the 99th percentile BIS ratios had declined to the 5.0 percent level for Bank A (5.04 percent) and Bank G (5.40 percent).
+Among the other banks, the only one that was still above 8.0 percent was Bank E (8.35 percent).

-The reason for the differences among banks in 99% BIS ratios stems from the differences in the ratio of write-offs to URG (from 0% to almost 400%) that was seen in Section 1.
-In other words, the larger the write-off, the more of a decline there will be on Tier I, which has the effect of reducing the upper limit for Tier II (because

-Tier II capital can be counted only up to the amount of Tier I capital) and leads to a substantial drop in BIS ratios.
+The reason for the differences among banks in the 99th percentile BIS ratios stems from the differences in the ratio of write-offs to URG (from 0 percent to almost 400 percent) that were seen in Section II.A.1.
+In other words, the larger the write-off, the greater the decline in Tier I, which has the effect of reducing the upper limit for Tier II (because Tier II capital can be counted only up to the amount of Tier I capital) and leads to a substantial drop in BIS ratios.